spesavento/Algorithms/README.md

 #### Algorithms Specialization
 A series of four Stanford courses offered via Coursera <br>
-1. Divide and Conquer, Sorting and Searching, and Randomized Algorithms
+1. Divide and Conquer, Sorting and Searching, and Randomized Algorithms (6.17.2021 - present)

 #### CSCI 570: Analysis of Algorithms